VDBWRAIR/pathdiscov/docs/source/install.rst

     .. code-block:: bash

         SEQUENCE_PLATFORM: illumina  #choices are: illumina,454
-        NODE_NUM: 10  # number of blast partition depending of the number of CPU on your computer.
+        NODE_NUM: 10  # number of blast partition depending on the number of CPU on your computer.
+If you have 12 CPU on on your workstation, '10' works, if you have more CPU increase this number

 4. Install the pipeline into the virtualenv